 Spread betting is risky because it uses leverage.
 You do not pay the full value of the position up front.
 Instead, you put down margin, which is only a fraction of the total exposure.

 That makes the product more capital-efficient, but it also means a relatively small market move can have a large effect on your account.
+Even if the stake per point looks small, the real exposure may be much bigger than many beginners expect.

 What Does Spread Betting Cost?

 A lot of beginner explanations stop at the spread, but that is only part of the picture.
+There are several costs layered into spread betting, some visible on every trade and some that only appear when you hold positions longer or trade during volatile conditions.

 Is Spread Betting Tax-Free?